sydney-birch/Nematostella_Mesocosm_virome/virome_scripts/Readme.md

 		`#Output: all unmapped fastqs will be moved to the RNA_filt unmapped_fastq_files dir`

   ## 4) rRNA Filtration of Viral/Microbial Reads
-  Ultimately, in the step we want to have presumably all viral reads, so we need to filter out any prokaryotic and eukaryotic reads.
+  Ultimately, in this step we want to have presumably all viral reads, so we need to filter out any prokaryotic and eukaryotic reads.

   A) Download files to create your rRNA database